rakkarage/TestRandomBrush/README.md

 # TestRandomBrush - Unity Tilemap RandomBrush Tests

+Adds rotation and flipping and probability to RandomBrush.
+Adding rotation and flipping to the 6 basic floor tiles effectively quadruples the amount of tiles.
+Using probability you can make some tiles more rare then others so they get chosen less.
+Includes simple example scene and tile set and palette.

 ## DefaultBrush Bugs

 - [x] rotate & flip works for box but not flood fill